yimk/python-distributed-file-system/README.md

  - When client starts, it will first check if it is signed up(on the distributed file system).
  - If not, it will register itself.
 It will generate a private key and public key pair.
      - Private Key: Client will keep the private key.
      - Public Key: Client will encrypt it with the authentication server's public key and send the encrypted public key to client.
+This ensures man-in-middle will not be able to pretend to be the auth server.
      In here, we assume the client must know authentication server's public key to register.
  - The authentication server will keep the public key of the client and assign client an user_id.
  - When client trying to acccess file_server, lock_serve or directory server, it will: